-First of all, let's address memory, which is divided into 2 types:
+First of all, let's address memory, which is divided into two types:

 Long-term memory: The memories you cemented in your brain through practice and repetition.
 Think of it as a storage warehouse.

 Working memory: The one you use when you try to understand/grasp new concepts.
 Think of it as a blackboard.

 What's this got to do with sleep?